-Sports leagues, like the NHL need to back off their legal defense of denial and meet the challenges head on and two-fold.
-Every possible precaution needs to be taken to minimize future risks of brain injury, and alternative methods of pain management need to be fully explored as to lessen risk of addiction.
+Sports leagues, like the NHL, need to back off their legal defense of denial and meet the challenges head-on and two-fold.
+Every possible precaution needs to be taken to minimize future risks of brain injury, and alternative methods of pain management need to be fully explored as to lessen the risk of addiction.
 The culture needs to change.
 Secondly, players past and present deserve optimum care, and when they become incapacitated, compensation for their sacrifices to the game.

 “I would give back all of my money, I would give back all of the time…You can take my name off the Stanley Cup twice over,” said Daniel Carcillo in an explosive video for Players Tribune.
 “I can’t live like that anymore.”